A Prayer for 2026: Surrender, Guidance, and Grace

 Jacob pulled the lever of the old coffee machine for the next drink to pour out when suddenly—a pop sounded, and smoke rose from the machine’s vents.
 Sparks also burst from the plug and outlet, startling both Jacob and Gregory.
 Jacob fanned the sides of the old coffee machine and moved the cup from it, but as he did, he accidentally spilled a bit of coffee on the cord.

 The machine grew more agitated as the sparks intensified: then fire broke out.
-It was like a scene from a movie, an unrealistic one at that, because fire was now emitting from both the outlet and the old machine.
+It was like a scene from a movie, an unrealistic one at that, fire was now emitting from both the outlet and the old machine.

 Customers gasped and backed away.
 Kimberly rushed to Jacob and Gregory’s side.
 As she tried to help them get the growing fire under control, she commanded all the customers to go outside.
 People hurried out but Mr. Daniels stayed behind.
 With concern etched on his face, he slowly rose from his seat, moving only as fast as his aging body allowed.